012: Team X – Logan, Creed and North

 Writer: Daniel Way; Artist: Steve Dillon

-With his memories fully restored following the events of House of M, Wolverine remembers being held in a cell in Dallas, Texas in 1963 where he ordered to ingest a pill, a pill made of Carbonadium.
-When Logan collapses from the poisonous effects of this compound, operatives quickly enter the room and shoot him dead as a scientist observes the effects of Carbonadium on his mutant regenerative abilities.
+With his memories fully restored following the events of House of M, Wolverine remembers being held in a cell in Dallas, Texas in 1963 following a successful mission and is ordered to ingest a pill, a pill made of carbonadium.
+When Logan collapses from the poisonous effects, operatives quickly enter the room and gun him down as a scientist calmly observes the effects of carbonadium on his mutant regenerative abilities.

 Wolverine: Origins #7 (Dec 2006) – “Savior, Part Two”